graalvm/graalvm-demos/aws-fargate/README.md

 2. Under Actions select "Deregister"
 3. Change the drop-down view menu to show "Inactive task definitions"
 4. Select the task definition and under Actions select "Delete"
-5. Return to the cluster that you created and delete the service currently running
+5. Return to the cluster that you created and delete the task currently running
 6. Use the button on the top-right of the screen to delete the cluster itself